 The Board meets regularly during the year to review the business performance and key activities of the Company, and to consider business proposals presented by the Management.
 All members of the Board participate actively in Board discussions and decisions are taken objectively in the interests of the Company.
-The Board guides Management with strategic directions to achieve its stated goals and the Management remains accountable to the Board.
+The Board guides Management with strategic directions to achieve its stated goals and Management remains accountable to the Board.
 Where warranted by particular circumstances, ad hoc Board or Board Committee meetings will be convened.
-In 2019, the Board convened seven scheduled Board meetings.
+In 2020, the Board convened six scheduled and three ad hoc Board Meetings.